jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 - **Setup**: Spawn enemy with different behaviors, load enemy sprites and animations, configure enemy health and damage values.
 - **Update**: Move enemies toward the player, check if enemies are hit by bullets, remove dead enemies and spawn new enemies at intervals.

 At the core of Bevy, we have this simple **setup and update system**.
-This foundational pattern is what makes Bevy both powerful and easy to understand - once you grasp this concept, building a game in bevy becomes easier.
+This foundational pattern is what makes Bevy both powerful and easy to understand - once you grasp this concept, building with bevy becomes easier.

 ```d2
 direction:right